mgechev/angular-seed/README.md

 # Development.
 Your app will be watched by karma
 # on each change all your specs will be executed.
 npm run test.watch
+# NB: The command above might fail with a "EMFILE: too many open files" error.
+# Some OS have a small limit of opened file descriptors (256) by default
+# and will result in the EMFILE error.
+# You can raise the maximum of file descriptors by running the command below:
+ulimit -n 10480

 # code coverage (istanbul)
 # auto-generated at the end of `npm test`